All Episodes

 That's where it is spent.

-And all you have to do is just maybe reach your fist out and grab some of it.
+When there's a big pile of money around and all you have to do is just maybe reach your fist out and grab some of it.

 It's very tempting.

-But the degree and the and the level of fraud and deceit in the past six and a half years is so bad and so deep that it's the reason we have the Tea Party.
+But the degree and the level of fraud and deceit in the past six and a half years is so bad and so deep that it's the reason we have the Tea Party.

-The degree of fraud, the irresponsible spending of money that we don't have has millions of Americans legitimately concerned for the future of the country, particularly in terms of economic opportunity for their kids and grandkids.
+The degree of fraud, the irresponsible spending of money that we don't have, has millions of Americans legitimately concerned for the future of the country, particularly in terms of economic opportunity for their kids and grandkids.

 Because people instinctively know.

-Man, it's gonna be so cool.
+It's going to be so cool.

 Finally, somebody knows what to do.

-Nobody stops to think that there is no way to pump $800 billion of found money that's not already being used into the economy, because we're already at that point $12 trillion in debt.
+Nobody stops to think that there is no way to pump $800 billion of found money that's not already being used into the economy because we're already at that point $12 trillion in debt.

 It's not as though there's $800 billion laying around that isn't being used.

-It's not as though there's $800 billion or a trillion or $500 million or a quarter, there's not that money laying around idle.
+It's not as though there's $800 billion or a trillion or $500 million or a quarter.

-That you can just take it and like put it in a syringe and inject it into the economy and massively grow it.
+That you can just take it and put it in a syringe and inject it into the economy and massively grow it.

 It's not how it happens.